-It’s not always easy to convince your management to take meaningful action.
+It’s not always easy to convince your management to implement meaningful and sustainable solutions.
 Even when the workforce, the market and the projected costs are on your side.
-We have shortlisted five good reasons to send that draft email, knock that door, or send that calendar invite to take climate action in your company upstairs.
+We have shortlisted five good reasons to send that draft email, knock that door, or send that calendar invite to take climate action to your company management.

-In the head of a CEO, sustainability is often synonymous with consulting, audit and large long term investment.
-Your mission will be to change their mind, firstly because climate change is everyone’s business, and secondly because in 2020 sustainable action for companies is accessible, beneficial and impactful.
+In the head of a CEO, sustainability is often synonymous with consulting, audits, and large, long-term investment.
+Your mission will be to change their mind, firstly because climate change is everyone’s business, and secondly because in 2020 sustainable solutions for companies are accessible, beneficial, and impactful.

 1. Reduce cost and maximize profit (by being sustainable)

 On top of saving money, you could also maximize your profit, according to a 2019 Harvard Business Review article, sustainable products sales grew 5.6 times faster than products marketed as non-sustainable.

 2. Become an industry leader and gain market share

-This ambitious move was followed by many others (British airways, Quantas which has also zero-waste flight, delta, Air France, Air Canada, Air Blue, Jet start…).
+This ambitious move was followed by many others (British airways, Qantas, Delta, Air France, Air Canada, Air Blue, Jetstar, etc.).
 Individuals acting collectively have the power to create change.
-When a leader of an industry commits publically to sustainability, all the competitors have to follow, it’s still time for your company to jump in the train of sustainability!
+When a leader of an industry commits publically to a climate action plan, all the competitors have to follow.
+It’s still time for your company to jump on the train of business sustainability!

-At the moment, too few companies are taking actions to regenerate our planet, yet the movement is growing faster each year.
-A survey by The Boston Consulting Group found out in 2018 that only 13% of companies were acting decisively by setting reduction targets and reducing concretely their carbon footprint.
+At the moment, too few companies are taking actions to save our planet, yet the movement is growing faster each year.
+A survey by The Boston Consulting Group found that, in 2018, only 13% of companies were acting decisively by setting carbon neutral goals and concretely reducing their corporate carbon footprint.

 3. Improve your image as an employer